Bgallahue/OrgStructure/README.md

 # Necessary Programs to Install
 1. NPM (https://nodejs.org/en/)
-   - This allows us to install and mangage packages.
+   - This allows us to install and manage packages.
 You can think of packages much like VS Code Extensions or applications you might download to your computer.

 2. SFDX Data Move Utility (https://github.com/forcedotcom/SFDX-Data-Move-Utility)
    - This is the specific package/application that will allow us to quickly and easily move records over from Production to our Dev Org